Robert-van-Engelen/Forth850/README.md

 ### HERE
 _-- addr_
-address of free memory after the dictionary new definitions are added here note that numeric output words use HERE for conversion
+address of free memory after the dictionary;
+new definitions are added here;
+note that numeric output words use HERE for conversion

 ### LASTXT